 Presidio, San Francisco

 The bayside of the Golden Gate Bridge is a great spot for landbirds, and Crissy Field’s restored wetlands have enticed marshland birds back to the area.
 The Palace of Fine Arts has nesting herons and waterfowl.
 Birding is best fall through spring.
+This is a featured Vizzit Tour.

 Map Card #1